John Williams (photographer): Return to Australia

+Innovations

 In 1977 Williams moved from 'human interest' photography of the 1960s with a series of stark, fill-flash street photographs, shot from the hip in a semi-random manner, which emphasise the disorientation and alienation of urban thoroughfares.
 The work was shown in a survey, A Decade of Australian Photography 1972-1982 : Philip Morris Arts Grant at the National Gallery of Australia in 1983.

 A new series that Williams commenced in 1979, the Living Room Portraits, are 360º 'joiner' panoramas that survey an entire room, with one frame occupied by the human subject.
 His 1981 show of these at the Australian Centre for Photography was reviewed by Max Dupain: The apparent objects of the exercise, the people, are swallowed up in the engulfing domestic paraphernalia.
 The part is certainly not greater than the whole, and the character of the people is only partially discernible from their own images as they confront the camera full on.
 You have to sift through their possessions to understand their makeup.
 It is personality by proxy.

 Arthur McIntyre in Art and Australia of 1982 remarked that Williams' "multiple image 'panoramas' of people in domestic environments were dazzling achievements that satisfied visually and cerebrally."

 Williams and his partner Tyssen were granted residencies in Paris at the Cité Internationale des Arts in the late 1980s and again on two occasions in the 1990s.
 After he had toured European theatres of the First World War, in a 1984 group exhibition Williams superimposed images of Australian soldiers over maps of the battle sites to emphasise individual experience within sweeping historical events.
 Critic Hinderaker observed that "the portraits, like the maps, are curiously mute and schematic, fragments of the mysteries of fate in unknown landscapes."
 This material formed part of Williams MVA competed in 1985 at the Sydney College of the Arts where he was head of Department.

 McDonald, noting humanism and humour in Williams' 1989 AGNSW retrospective marking the end of his teaching career, wrote that he was: ...no respecter of photographic conventions.
 He began as a documentary photographer but has since expanded the parameters of his work to take in sequential photographs, formal portraits, street snapshots using elements of chance and montages blending historical and new images.
 He has been a consistent innovator, but his experiments have been tightly structured around themes like: time in photography, urban alienation, social hierarchies and rituals, the workings of history and memory in the construction of identity.